SoftwareAG/c8y-docs/src/documents/guides/users-guide/cloud-fieldbus.html.md

 * [Manage](#manage) the connected fieldbus devices.
 * [Configure](#configure) the remote management capabilities of particular types of devices and [import and export](#import) them.

-Cloud Fieldbus is currently in beta.
-It supports Modbus out of the box on the following terminals:
+It is supported out of the box on the following terminals:

 * [Pssystec Smartbox-Modbus](/guides/devices/smartbox-modbus) for Modbus/RTU.
 * [Netcomm Wireless NTC-6200](/guides/devices/netcommwireless) for Modbus/TCP and Modbus/RTU.